TestAnything/testanything.github.io/producers.md

 turns bash scripts into TAP test scripts.

 **[uze TAP](https://github.com/zsh-uze/devel-tap)** is a [zsh](http://www.zsh.org)
-library that provide helpers similar to the
+library that provides helpers similar to the
 [Test2 suite](https://metacpan.org/release/Test2-Suite).
 This module is a part of the [uze](http://zsh-uze.github.io/) ecosystem.